 * Click here for rating key

-Le Bouchon Bistro Restaurant Review: The limited menu at Le Bouchon (the name translates to "The Wine Cork”) fits the snugness of this small, corner-of-the-strip-mall restaurant.
+THIS RESTAURANT HAS CHANGED NAMES Le Bouchon Bistro Restaurant Review: The limited menu at Le Bouchon (the name translates to "The Wine Cork”) fits the snugness of this small, corner-of-the-strip-mall restaurant.
 A draw with area workers for lunch, the menu has been expanded to include a range of French brasserie staples.
 There's the Lorraine (portobello mushrooms, smoked bacon and Brie) and the Toulouse (sautéed chicken with blue cheese).
 Lunch crêpes are served with a petite spring leaf salad and crusty French bread; fillings can include chicken and chives or vegetables.
 Dinner appetizers include pâté and escargots while entrées, in addition to crêpes and the mini-pizzas, feature coq au vin and rack of lamb served with roasted garlic.
 Dessert highlights a bevy of French pastries homemade daily.